dunglas/frankenphp/docs/extensions.md

 ##### Available methods - packed and associative

-* `frankenphp.PHPAssociativeArray(arr frankenphp.AssociativeArray) unsafe.Pointer` - Convert to a PHP array with key value pairs, optionally pass a specific order
+* `frankenphp.PHPAssociativeArray(arr frankenphp.AssociativeArray) unsafe.Pointer` - Convert to a PHP array with key-value pairs, optionally pass a specific order
 * `frankenphp.PHPPackedArray(arr frankenphp.PackedArray) unsafe.Pointer` - Convert to a PHP packed array with indexed values only
 * `frankenphp.GoAssociativeArray(arr unsafe.Pointer, ordered bool) (frankenphp.AssociativeArray, error)` - Convert a PHP array to a Go map and optionally keep the order
 * `frankenphp.GoPackedArray(arr unsafe.Pointer) (frankenphp.PackedArray, error)` - Convert a PHP array to a go slice